 The simple instructions would be to mix each section together, then combine them together in the right order.
 To make it super easy to follow, I’ve put together the following video.
 I’ve gone over the instructions below and attached a printable recipe at the bottom as well.

 As with all baking, start by reading your ingredients and instructions in full.
-Preheat the oven and set the butter out to come up to room temperature.
+Preheat the oven and set the cold ingredients out to come up to room temperature.
 This recipe makes 18 standard sized muffins, but it works for any size muffin pan.
 The muffin pans will need to be buttered or lined with baking cups.
 I prefer butter, but the choice is yours.

 You’ll need 6 ounces of fresh blueberries which should be washed prior to use.
 Check and remove any bad blueberries and pull off any stems.
 Lay them out on paper towels to dry.
 Set aside and allow to air dry while you continue with the dry ingredients.

 Add the wet ingredients into the dry ingredients and stir until just combined.
 Be careful not to overmix.
 The batter should be thick, but slightly lumpy.
-Those little lumps of flour are what makes the muffins come out fluffy instead of dense.

 Grab your blueberries, which should now be mostly dry, and place them in a bowl.
 Add 1 tablespoon of flour and toss them to coat.
-Coating the berries in flour helps them to suspend themselves in the batter instead of sinking to the bottom.
+Coating the berries in flour helps them to suspend in the batter instead of sinking to the bottom.

 Next gently fold the blueberries into the lumpy batter.
 Don’t worry about incorporating all of the flour in the bowl, it’s okay if some is left behind.
 If you aren’t sure what I mean by fold, check out the video!
 Basically, you are using your spoon to lift one side of the batter and fold it across the top.
 Repeat this process a few times until the blueberries are throughout the batter.
 Don’t over mix and be gentle so you don’t break the berries.